Master of Architecture

 Judson University is the only evangelical Christian university in the U.S. to offer a fully accredited professional architecture degree program, which includes the Master of Architecture (M.Arch.) degree.
 Additionally, while the conventional approach to architecture license eligibility in most states is a Master of Architecture degree plus three years of professional internship, this curriculum includes one year of professional office experience (Preceptorship) as part of the Master of Architecture degree requirements.

-The Master of Architecture degree curriculum is structured as follows: 1) a one year preceptorship earning a minimum of 214 units of IDP, 2) a six-week intensive summer session of graduate courses on campus, 3) a full academic year of graduate courses on campus.
+The Master of Architecture degree curriculum is structured as follows: 1) a one year preceptorship earning a minimum of 1600 hours of experience, 2) a six-week intensive summer session of graduate courses on campus, 3) a full academic year of graduate courses on campus.